alexalemi/plaque/DEVLOG.md

 Need to remove the data uri's from the api calls, unless requested.
 And the image filenames keep incrementing.

-Should also add to the README to document hte f strings as a way of doing formatted markdown.
+Added to the README to document the f strings as a way of doing formatted markdown.

+Bumped minor version number to 0.3.0

 ## 2025-07-15